Which of the following best describes a single-step income statem... | Study Prep in Pearson+

 1

-Understand the concept of a single-step income statement: A single-step income statement is a simplified format that presents total revenues and total expenses without separating operating and non-operating activities or listing expenses by function.
+Understand the concept of a single-step income statement: A single-step income statement is a simplified format that groups all revenues together and subtracts all expenses to calculate net income.
+It does not separate operating and non-operating activities or show gross profit or contribution margin.

-Recognize the key feature of a single-step income statement: It shows only one subtotal for expenses, combining all expenses into a single line item rather than breaking them down into categories or functions.

-Compare the single-step income statement to other formats: Unlike a multi-step income statement, it does not report gross profit as a separate line item or provide multiple subtotals for expenses.

-Analyze the options provided in the question: Identify the description that matches the characteristics of a single-step income statement, focusing on the presentation of total revenues and total expenses with one subtotal for expenses.
+Analyze the options provided in the problem: Carefully read each option and compare it to the definition and characteristics of a single-step income statement.

+Eliminate incorrect options: For example, the single-step income statement does not separate operating and non-operating activities, so the first option can be eliminated.
+Similarly, it does not list gross profit or show contribution margin, so the third and fourth options can also be eliminated.

-Select the correct answer based on the analysis: The correct description is the one that states the single-step income statement presents total revenues and total expenses, showing only one subtotal for expenses.
+Identify the correct option: The correct description of a single-step income statement is the one that states it groups all revenues together and subtracts all expenses to arrive at net income.

 Watch next